bsddv532/react-day6/README.md

 ---

 ## Q.5 In react why we move from class component to function component ?
+As we know javascript is a functional programming language, thats why we are moving from class component to function components.

 ---
 ## Q.6 What is routing ?
+Routing is a process in which a user is directed to different pages based on their action or request.
+ReactJS Router is mainly used for developing Single Page Web Applications.
+React Router is used to define multiple routes in the application.

+When a user types a specific URL into the browser, and if this URL path matches any 'route' inside the router file, the user will be redirected to that particular route.